 Through him, God gave us a glimpse of Heaven.
 Dad’s story offers great hope by showing the destination of life led by faith.
 It was a story I was prompted to write by a Catholic nun in Madison, who urged me to “keep his story alive.”

 The book is available on Amazon.com.
-You can read more background, and view news coverage of the book launch on the official book web site.
 If you know someone battling cancer who could use some hope and inspiration, please contact me.
+You can view a gallery of photographs related to the book over at Zenfolio.